 However, refinancing may be difficult if you lack a good credit history and a regular income.
 Each lender has its own rules covering to whom they will lend and the amount.
 This can vary also with the type of loan.
 An FHA mortgage will probably have lower lending standards but will cost more than a non-FHA loan.

 If you have not started already, work with a mortgage lender or broker even if the divorce settlement is not final.
 Establish child and spousal support payment histories so the lender will view them as income sources to help pay the debt.
 Try to improve your credit score so it is at a level a mortgage underwriter will want to see.
 It is much better to prevent the problem of being turned down for a refinance than to deal with it afterward.

-Get the Help You Need From a Lawyer You Can Trust
+Get the Help You Need from an Attorney You Can Trust